Like us on Facebook

 He enlisted in 1960 and completed training at Fort Rucker, Alabama to become a helicopter pilot.
 Following this, he attended the US Army Ranger School.
 Kristofferson was subsequently stationed in West Germany with the 8th Infantry Division, rising to the rank of captain.

 As it turned out, Kristofferson knew his calling wasn’t with the military, but, rather, the music industry.
 In 1965, he turned down a teaching position with the US Military Academy West Point and retired from the Army.
 This had major repercussions.
-His family, upset over his decision, disowned Kristofferson.
-This, however, wasn’t enough to stop him from pursuing his passion, and he moved to Nashville to try and make a name for himself.
+His family, upset over his choice to leave the military, disowned Kristofferson.
+However, this wasn’t enough to prevent him from pursuing his passion, and he moved to Nashville, Tennessee, to try and make a name for himself.

 Rubbing shoulders with the greats at Columbia Records